 Share your thoughts on Facilities Projects Prioritization

-Thank you to everyone who shared their thoughts by attending an online regional engagement event, an online Board meeting and/or taking the facilities bond prioritization survey.
+Thank you to everyone who shared their thoughts by attending online regional engagement events, online Board meetings, and/or taking the facilities bond prioritization survey.

 Facilities Master Plan 2020